 Specialist assessments

-Learning & Cognitive Assessments — Sunshine Coast
+Psycho-educational Assessments — Sunshine Coast

 For families asking why a capable child is struggling at school.
-A learning assessment builds a clear picture of how your child thinks, learns and processes information — and what support will actually help.
+A psycho-educational assessment builds a clear picture of how your child thinks, learns and processes information — and what support will actually help.

-At Neighbourhood Psychology, our learning assessments are designed to be practical and actionable.
+At Neighbourhood Psychology, our psycho-educational assessments are designed to be practical and actionable.
 The goal isn't just a label — it's a clear understanding of your child's individual profile that teachers, schools and families can use.

-What a learning assessment looks at
+What a psycho-educational assessment looks at

 • Cognitive abilities — reasoning, problem-solving, processing speed, working memory and verbal comprehension